Judge heaps praise on Longford solicitor's legal prowess

 Shane Connell, (23) with an address at Leitrim Cross, Newtownforbes, Co Longford pleaded guilty to both offences after being stopped by gardaí on August 7 2021 at Creevaghbeg, Ballymahon, Co Longford shortly after 3:30am.

-Sgt Enda Daly, for the prosecution, said gardaí wee alerted to reports of a possible disturbance.
+Sgt Enda Daly, for the prosecution, said gardaí were alerted to reports of a possible disturbance.

 He said when officers arrived they came across a vehicle being driven by the accused where it was discovered no tax had been on display.